freakout42/formax/README.md

-**formax** encorporates the concept of Oracle Forms with modern standards and current database best practices and technologies including all required enterprise-features:
+**formax** encorporates the concept of Oracle Forms with modern standards and current database best practices and technologies including all required enterprise features:
- - single-column autoincrement primary key field
+ - single column autoincrement primary key field
  - database integrity enforced through database
  - JavaScript for client scripting
  - regular expressions for validation
  - freedom to choose the database provider
  - multiple differnt databases simultaneously accessible
  - full logging of all queries in a single place
- - no free SQL for the end-user
+ - no free SQL for the enduser
  - no operating system exits in the form-engine
  - 3FA security can be setup easily

 Status
 ======
-Stable 1.5.0 is useable for single-block single-page forms.
+Stable 1.5.0 is useable for single block single page forms.
 Don't hesitate to create any issues when in trouble.

 Feature roadmap
 ---------------
+ - 1.6 multiple databases
  - 2.0 triggers
- - 2.2 multiple databases
  - 2.5 in-field editing
  - 3.0 multi-record fields
  - 3.1 multiple blocks and master-detail